Area-53-Robotics/53C-High-Stakes-Notebook/main.typ

     An important aspect of robot design is using our motors wisely.
 By limiting this function to pneumatic pistons, we can save motors for future subsystems.

+    #components.citation(
+      id: "R13",
+      rule: "Motors are limited.",
-    #box(fill: surface-2, inset: 10pt, [
+      [
-      *(R13)*
-      #set text(fill: red)
-      *Motors are limited.*
-      #set text(fill: black)
         Robots may use any combination of VEX V5 Smart Motors (11W) (276-4840) and EXP Smart Motors (5.5W) (276-4842), within the following criteria:

         1. The combined power of all motors (11W & 5.5W) must not exceed 88W.
 This limit applies to all motors on the Robot, even those which are not plugged in.
         2. V5 Smart Motors, and EXP Smart Motors connected to Smart Ports, are the only motors that may be used with a V5 Robot Brain.
 The 3-wire ports may not be used to control motors of any kind.
-    ])
+      ]
+    )

     By strategically distributing our motor wattage to subsystems that need more or less power than others, we can maximize our robot's efficiency.
 This begins with determining which subsystems *don't* need motors to function properly because of the simplicity of the task.